Learning to Disagree

 From that foundation, the course develops practical skills for engaging across differences with intellectual humility, empathy, and clarity.
 Students will analyze why disagreements escalate, how better arguments can be made and heard, and why constitutional protections for speech, assembly, and religious liberty are essential for a society marked by deep disagreement.

-Through readings, structured dialogue, and case studies involving contested issues such as religious freedom, free speech, protests, abortion, and other flashpoints in public life, the course will better equip students to argue vigorously without dehumanizing those with whom they disagree.
+Through readings, structured dialogue, and case studies involving contested issues such as religious freedom, free speech, protests, and other flashpoints in public life, the course will better equip students to argue effectively without dehumanizing those with whom they disagree.

 Objectives